 Best Adaptive Shoes and Slippers

-When buying always choose well-established brands and trusted retailers that offer a money-back guarantee.
+When buying, always choose well-established brands and trusted retailers that offer a money-back guarantee.
 You don’t want to purchase and wear any footwear that’s not a perfect fit for you.

 When it comes to adaptive footwear, you can find many online stores specialized in adaptive clothing and shoes.
 However, not all are reliable and deliver the same quality.
 There are two, well-known, trusted brands that have been present on the market for decades: Silvert’s and Buck & Buck.
-I always start searching on their website and the vast majority of the times I find what I look for.
+I always start searching on their website and the vast majority of the time I find what I look for.